Zmetser/angular-currency-filter/README.md

 amount        | number  | Input to filter. symbol        | string  | Currency symbol or identifier to be displayed.
 Falls back to [ng.$locale](https://code.angularjs.org/1.2.1/docs/api/ng.$locale). fractionSize  | number  | Number of decimal places to round the number to.
-Falls back to [ng.$locale](https://code.angularjs.org/1.2.1/docs/api/ng.$locale) suffixSymbol  | boolean | If set to true the currency symbol will be placed after the amount. customFormat  | object  | Customize group and decimal separators (`GROUP_SEP`, `DECIMAL_SEP`) Both falls back to [ng.$locale](https://code.angularjs.org/1.2.1/docs/api/ng.$locale).
+Falls back to [ng.$locale](https://code.angularjs.org/1.2.1/docs/api/ng.$locale) suffixSymbol  | boolean or string | If set to true the currency symbol will be placed after the amount.
+If passed as a string, will apply currencySymbol as a prefix and suffixSymbol as a suffix customFormat  | object  | Customize group and decimal separators (`GROUP_SEP`, `DECIMAL_SEP`) Both falls back to [ng.$locale](https://code.angularjs.org/1.2.1/docs/api/ng.$locale).

 #### Returns